atkuzmanov/alk19890105-programming-notes-private/java interview questions spreadsheet/README.md

 `references:`
 https://www.baeldung.com/spring-boot-soap-web-service

-- This guide walks you through the process of creating a “Hello, World” RESTful web service with Spring.
+- This guide walks you through the process of creating a "Hello, World" RESTful web service with Spring.

 `references:`
 https://spring.io/guides/gs/rest-service/